About Sean and columbia & Columbia

 We have lived in several different countries, both in Europe and in the US, built our own homes (from scratch) and have had many international house-sitters taking care of our present home in Ireland for more than four years, at least four times a year.
 Sean - an author, publisher, editor and international correspondent for more than 30 years (including Time magazine, The Wall Street Journal, the BBC, Daily Telegraph, London, The Irish Times, Dublin, etc).
 He now travels the world writing feature articles focusing mainly on hotel properties, interesting city or country destinations, fine restaurants and diverse activities.
 Columbia - the organizer par excellence in our family, is a well-respected photographer (her work mostly illustrates the feature articles).
 We are non-smokers.

-As homeowners for sixteen years in Easter Europe and then more than 15 years in Ireland, we take pleasure in making a house feel like home by caring for each aspect that gives its character and charm.
+As homeowners for twenty years in Easter Europe and Ireland, we take pleasure in making a house feel like home by caring for each aspect that gives its character and charm.
 We also take immense pleasure in the enjoying the company of animals - we have two border collies ourselves and we host many sitters during the year when we are on assignments.

 Sean John Hillen has been journalist, editor, publisher, media trainer and public speaker for more than thirty years.

 Born in west Belfast, northern Ireland, he worked for various national newspapers there, including the Belfast Telegraph as well as the BBC, and in Dublin for The Irish Times, before emigrating to the United States to work at the United Nations Media Center in New York.
 From there Sean moved to the US Midwest to work in print and broadcast media, including news correspondent for Scripps Howard Broadcasting, now an NBC-affiliate, and as general and then health correspondent for The Kansas City Times (interestingly, here, Sean held the same editorial position as did Ernest Hemingway – aka night crime/murder reporter).